latte-central/latte-euroclojure-2016/script.md

 We could go a long way with such encodings, but what I want to do now is to switch to a lambda-calculus suitable for doing mathematics.

+Timing: 2:00 (total 8:00)

 # Slide 6

-And this is exacly what is implemented by the kernel of the LaTTe proof assistant: a lambda-calculus.
-However, I have to warn you that it is a lambda calculus with explicit and very high-level types.
-It is what logicians call a type theory.
+The kernel of the LaTTe library is also a lambda-calculus.
+The difference with pure lambda is that it is explicitly typed.
+It is in fact what logicians call a *type theory*.

  I know that types can be controversal in programming, and it is in fact also the case in logic and mathematics.
-But let's say that you need types to do mathematics with the lambda-calculus, I guess even logicians agree with this statement.
+But let's say that you need types to do mathematics with the lambda-calculus, and I guess even logicians agree with this statement.

+Timing: 1:00 (9:00)

 # Slide 7

 So in LaTTe you have a lambda-calculus with explicit types.